 A typical day started at 6:15 A.M. with reveille, but most of the soldiers were already up so they could wash, dress, and be on time for assembly.
 Breakfast was from 7 to 8 A.M. which was followed by calisthenics from 8 to 8:30.
 After this, the remainder of the morning dealt with .30 and .50 caliber machine guns, pistols, map reading, care of personal equipment, military courtesy, and training in military tactics.
 At 11:30, the tankers got ready for lunch, which was from noon to 1:00 P.M., when they went back to work by attending the various schools.
 At 4:30, the tankers’ day ended and retreat was at 5:00 P.M. followed by an evening meal at 5:30.
 The day ended at 9:00 P.M. with lights out, but they did not have to be in bed until 10:00 P.M. when taps were played.
 All his training was under the supervision of officers and enlisted men from the 192nd.

-While at Ft.
-Knox, Ken became friends with Charles Corr, who was one of the soldiers in charge of training radio operators.
-On January 13, Ken was sent to the radio operator’s school and qualified as a radioman during his training and assigned to a tank crew.
+During this time, Ken became friends with Charles Corr, who was one of the soldiers in charge of training radio operators.
+Ken was sent to the radio operator’s school and qualified as a radioman during his training and was assigned to a tank crew.

 The next day, when another squadron was sent to the area, the buoys had been picked up by a fishing boat – with a tarp on its deck – which was seen making its way to shore.
 Since communication between the Air Corps and Navy was difficult, the boat escaped.
 It was at that time the decision was made to build up the American military presence in the Philippines.